Bilevel gradient methods and the Morse parametric qualification condition: Pros and cons of the differentiable programming strategy

 Now running the gradient recursion on $f \circ \algo^k$ as in \Cref{algo:diagonal-method}, we obtain the following behavior, illustrated in \Cref{fig:numericalIllustration}, middle.
 The recursion spends most of its iterations around the large flat areas.
 It does not stay there however since they do not contain stationary points, it is attracted by the sharp minimizer which is a repulsive point of the recursion because of the high curvature.
 If one increases the value of $k$, the behavior remains qualitatively similar, with flatter and more curved areas as illustrated in \Cref{fig:numericalIllustration} right.
 Actually, in this case, $\varphi^k$ converges pointwise to $f(-1) = 2.25$ for $y<0$, $f(1) = 0.25$ for $y>0$ and $f(0) = 0.25$ for $y=0$.
 However, $\min \varphi^k = 0$ for all $k$ and the argmin converges to $0$, the local maximum of $g$.
 This is an example of pointwise, but non uniform convergence, and the limit is indeed discontinuous.

 \paragraph{Illustrating escape at infinity:} We consider the same experiment with $f(x,y)= (y - 2)^2$ instead.
-This time the global minimizer of $f$ is $2$ which is on an infinite branch of $g$.
+This time the global minimizer of $f$ is $2$ which {lies to the right of all critical points of} $g$.
 The inner gradient descent steps are still attracted by $\pm 1$.
 But for a given $k$, it is possible to find $\algo^k(y) \simeq 2$ by choosing $y$ large enough.
 For large $k$, the corresponding initialization $y$ diverges.
 Furthermore, this corresponds to a region of positive curvature for $g$ and it does not generate the sharp minimizer behavior for $f \circ \algo^k$, which we had previously.
-It modifies the landscape of $f$, pushing smoothly the global argminimizer to infinity.
+It modifies the landscape of $f$, pushing smoothly the global minimizer to infinity.
 In this case, the gradient descent algorithm applied to $f \circ \algo^k$ finds the global minimum of $f$, ignoring the bilevel constraints as illustrated in \Cref{fig:numericalIllustration2}.
 In this case $\varphi^k$ also converges pointwise to a discontinuous function.